CR-53/WeekOneHomework/README.md

 #### Reformatting the Page

 I made numerous changes to the styling of the page in regards to margins, padding and spacing so that each section and sub-section of content was easier to read.
 As noted in the Prefix, I styled the page based on my monitor size, which I have now learnt is not the correct method for future projects.
 As seen in the image above, each section & sub-section can clearly be defined with adequate spacing and padding between them.
 Originally, the sidebar sub-sections were quite close together and the page did not line up, which was something I tried hard to fix.
+I also took into consideration the height of the navbar and the horizontal margin between links, making sure enoughs space was between them so they can properly be identified/read.

 ## License & copyright